Variational AI Files Two US Provisional Patents for Potential COVID-19 Drug Created by Generative AI

 About Variational AI

 Variational AI uses generative AI to create novel and diverse compounds that are optimized for multiple properties to avoid the most common causes of drug attrition and increase clinical probability of success.
 Variational AI works with leading biopharmaceutical partners and is developing its own internal pipeline.
-To learn more, visit https://variational.wpengine.com.
+To learn more, visit variational.ai.

 Media Contact